How to Get Involved - Team and Tournament Entry Procedures

 - In certain rare cases, alternate plans can be devised to ensure play by both teams agreeing on the time, location, etc., in a meeting with the Director of Intramural Sports.
 Intramural Sports may postpone or reschedule a contest if circumstances warrant such action.

-In case of inclement weather call the Intramural Sports Office at 637-4382 after 2:00 p.m., or come by the office.
+In case of inclement weather Captains will receive an alert from IMLeagues when time allows.
 In certain cases, this determination will be made at game time.
 When games are cancelled please stay off the fields.
 Failure to do so may result in a team being dropped from league play.

 The Intramural Staff cannot be responsible for checking the eligibility of all persons who participate in intramural sports.
 Each person is responsible for meeting eligibility requirements.
 Captains/Managers should confirm the players on their rosters.
 Captains/Managers are urged to warn or question opposing teams and players prior to the event if there is any concern with eligibility.

-All team members must be listed on the official team entry form in the Intramural Sports office to participate.
-Any student not listed on the official team roster prior to play is ineligible.
-Only the captain/manager may add players — no phone calls please.
-Players may be added by the stated deadline after the season begins.
+All team members must be listed on the official team roster at the conclusion of registration to participate.
+Any student not listed on the official team is ineligible.
+Only the captain/manager may add or remove players.
+Rosters may be adjusted until the registration deadline.
 Participants may play on only one team per sport.
 Furthermore, a participant is not permitted to transfer from one team to another after a scheduled game in which the participant's name appears on the score sheet.
 The Intramural Staff must approve any roster changes or transfers.

 - Anyone listed as a member of a team that has been dropped from competition without having played a game.